nickbrandt/GitLab/doc/development/developing_with_solargraph.md

+---
+stage: none
+group: unassigned
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
+---

 # Using solargraph

 Gemfile packages [solargraph](https://github.com/castwide/solargraph) language server for additional intellisense and code formatting capabilities with editors that support it.

-Example configuration for solargraph can be found in [.solargraph.yml.example](/.solargraph.yml.example) file.
+Example configuration for solargraph can be found in [.solargraph.yml.example](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.solargraph.yml.example) file.
 Copy the contents of this file to `.solargraph.yml` file for language server to pick this configuration up.
 Since `.solargraph.yml` configuration file is ignored by Git, it's possible to adjust configuration according to your needs.

 Refer to particular IDE plugin documentation on how to integrate it with solargraph language server: